 How to Use the Module Package 1

 Module Plan 3

 ESL Learners with Literacy Needs 5

 Additional Teacher Resources 6

 Introducing the Module to the Class 7

 Goal Setting: Dealing with Emergencies 9

 Vocabulary: A Teacher's Resource 11

 Learning Reflection: End of Module 17

 Listening: Skill-Building and Skill-Using Activities 18

 What is Your Emergency?
 19

 Emergency or Non-Emergency?
 23

 Understanding a 911 Operator's Questions 26

 Listening to 911 Calls 29

 Speaking: Skill-Building and Skill-Using Activities 33

 Describing an Emergency 34

 Pronunciation Practice 38

 Answering Operator Questions in a 911 Call 40

 Reading: Skill-Building and Skill-Using Activities 44

 Reading About an Emergency 45

 Pulling Over for Emergency Vehicles 48

 Home Safety: Smoke Detectors 51

 Writing: Skill-Building and Skill-Using Activities 54

 Filling out Forms: Vocabulary 55

-Filling Out Forms: Practice 57
+Filling Out a Form: Practice 57

 Completing an Emergency Contact Form 59

 Assessment Tasks 62

 Preparation for Assessment Tasks 63

 Listening: Understanding a 911 Call 65

 Speaking: Asking for Help in an Emergency 67

 Reading: 911, What is Your Emergency?
-(CLB 1) 70
+70

-Reading: 911, What is Your Emergency?
-(CLB 2) 72

 Writing: Completing a Form 74